New home sales

 New home sales is an economic indicator which records sales of newly constructed residences in the United States of America.

 The United States Census Bureau publishes new home sales statistics monthly on their website.
 Statistics are reported as unadjusted monthly rates and seasonally adjusted annual rates.

 Economic significance

 Because new home sales trigger consumption, they have significant market impact upon release.
-New home sales also serve as a good indicator of economic turning points due to its consumer income sensitivity.
-Generally, when economic conditions slow down, new home sales serves as an early indicator of such a depression.
+New home sales also serve as a good indicator of economic turning points due to their consumer income sensitivity.
+Generally, when economic conditions slow down, new home sales serve as an early indicator of such a depression.

 Limitations

 Several cautions apply when interpreting new home sales statistics: